 - Forums and sites

-Lots of people hang out on sites like itworks3D or other sites not specifically designated towards selling.
-While it’s not totally wise to buy from a site without an overt business goal of selling or buying, it’s still an option.
+You can also find second hand or refurbished 3D printers on websites not specifically designated towards selling, like 3D print forums..
+While it is not always without risk to buy from a site without an overt business goal of selling or buying, it’s still an option.
 Make sure to get all the proper information and check the printer in these circumstances.